collapsed-stacks/startups/questions/4164/transition-from-corporate-developer-to-freelance-startup-work.md

 - tagged: `software`, `freelancing`, `consulting`
 - score: 6

-<p>For the last five years I have held various roles in traditional corporate settings such as software engineer, program manager, and systems engineer.
+For the last five years I have held various roles in traditional corporate settings such as software engineer, program manager, and systems engineer.
 I have also developed an iPad app on the side that should start generating a small amount of income.
-I really want to branch out on my own doing app and web development as a service and helping startups in exchange for money and/or equity. </p>
+I really want to branch out on my own doing app and web development as a service and helping startups in exchange for money and/or equity.

-<p>What are the best resources (books, podcasts, websites) available for making the transition from corporate development to freelance.
+What are the best resources (books, podcasts, websites) available for making the transition from corporate development to freelance.
 I am not looking to primarily create my own product.
 I just love working with people and I am tiring of the corporate America culture.
 Most software services companies I have worked with have provided mediocre service or products and I feel I could do better at a cheaper price.
-Looking for any and all advice or references. </p>
+Looking for any and all advice or references.

-<p>Thanks</p>
+Thanks

 ## Answer 4165